 Car insurance in Toronto

 Auto insurance is mandatory for every vehicle on the road in Ontario, including Toronto.
-There are minimum standards for the car insurance coverage that drivers are required to carry, regulated by the Financial Services Regulatory Authority of Ontario, or FSRAO.
+There are minimum standards for the car insurance coverage that drivers are required to carry, outlined in Ontario's Insurance Act.
 Many drivers opt for additional insurance beyond the legal minimum since this better protects against financial risks related to driving, like property damage and injuries.

 Ontario has a no-fault insurance system.
 This means that all drivers involved in accidents file claims with their own insurance providers to cover their losses.
 This makes it faster and more efficient for drivers to receive compensation than a tort insurance system, where the driver deemed to be the victim in an accident must sue the at-fault driver for compensation in court.

 As a Toronto driver, you must follow laws set by the province of Ontario for mandatory minimum insurance coverage throughout the province.
 There are different coverage levels for various types of risks related to driving, and these are all combined in your auto insurance policy.

 Here are the types of car insurance coverage required in Toronto by Ontario law: